I M P A C T

-To date, 74 patents have issued, although patents have never been considered an adequate academic measure of productivity and success.
+To date, 78 patents have issued as of July 2018, although patents have never been considered an adequate academic measure of productivity and success.
 (There goes that “real-world” impact thing again.)
+As some of my colleagues complain, academic papers do not cite patents when they should.

 I have participated on many conference Program Committees, and chaired a few over the years.
 I continue to participate and contribute to the research community.

 I have been proud to have advised and mentored about 32 students all of whom seem to be successful and happy in their careers.
 This pride extends to the many dozens of masters students I have had the unique pleasure to support and mentor, not to mention the Post Docs I so thoroughly appreciate for spending time with me at Columbia.

 Funding of the research enterprise in academia is crucial, and faculty are often judged on their “grant writing”.
 I’ve been fortunate to have raised over $50MM in research funding, primarily from government sources, and gift giving, although some in academia consider this to be either standard practice and expected, or the consequence of a “beltway bandit” mentality.
 No matter, I have accomplished many technical goals having been well funded and able to support students and equipment in my lab.